matthieu-perso/multimodal/README.md

 kubectl get ingress ingress-llm-production
 ```

 Use the "Address" field from the output to make requests to the LLM endpoint.
-For example, if the address is `a1b2c3d4e5f6g7h8i9j0k1l2m3n4o5p6-1234567890.us-east-1.elb.amazonaws.com`, then the LLM endpoint can be accessed at `http://a1b2c3d4e5f6g7h8i9j0k1l2m3n4o5p6-1234567890.us-east-1.elb.amazonaws.com/llm-chat-api/v1/llm-chat`.
+For example, if the address is `a1b2c3d4e5f6g7h8i9j0k1l2m3n4o5p6-1234567890.us-east-1.elb.amazonaws.com`, then the LLM endpoint can be accessed .

 ### Adding new models